The world's GREATEST desserts – how many British favourites made the list?

 irina2511/Shutterstock

-For many Australians, few small pleasures in life can beat a good Lammo.
-Lamingtons are squares of sponge cake, coated in chocolate sauce before being rolled in desiccated coconut.
-Some versions add a layer of cream in the middle of the sponge, however most stick with the basic recipe.
-This dessert may be simple, but it's a staple of Australian coffee tables and bake sales – so beloved that 21 July is celebrated as National Lamington Day.
+For many Australians, few things in life can beat a good Lammo.
+Lamingtons are squares of sponge cake coated in chocolate sauce and rolled in desiccated coconut.
+Some versions add a layer of cream in the middle of the sponge, though most stick to the basic recipe.
+This dessert may be simple, but it's a staple of Australian coffee tables and bake sales.
+In fact, it's so beloved that 21 July is celebrated as National Lamington Day.

 <p>AS Foodstudio/Shutterstock</p>